alexanderw885/Uni-things/01-School/CSC 360 - Operating Systems/Synchronisation.md

-need to synchronize between multiple programs (producer-consumer, multi-threading,...)
+need to synchronise between multiple programs (producer-consumer, multi-threading,...)

 with threads, if you have multiple threads all accessing and changing the same data, results may get lost and overwritten, so you can't have them do that